 1. Palacio De Generalife

 These are beautiful gardens that were created for the Sultan.
-I felt like I died and went to heaven.
 The fountains, the views, the flowers were all so so beautiful.
 No wonder no one ever left the palace.

 2. Nasrid Palace